SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 Join over 5 million travellers today for exclusive offers and inspirationSign Up

-Benidorm is a buzzing beach resort with a big reputation.
+Benidorm is a buzzing resort with a big reputation for beach holidays.
 Situated in sunny Costa Blanca, the town is one of the original Spanish beach resorts.
-A top choice of beachfront hotels line the gorgeous golden sand, a stone’s throw from shops, restaurants and bars.
-Its lively nightlife makes it popular with groups of friends, while nearby water park Aqualandia means it’s a great holiday spot for families.
+Beach-front hotels line the gorgeous golden sand; a stone’s throw from shops, restaurants and bars.
+Its lively nightlife makes it popular with groups of friends, while nearby water park Aqualandia and other theme parks makes Benidorm holidays great for families.

 Book a Thomas Cook holiday to Benidorm to experience Costa Blanca’s buzzing nightlife scene, white sand beaches and non-stop days full of water parks, sports and shopping.

 Spend the day in the sunshine at Playa de Levante enjoying some water sports, lounging on a sun bed or wandering along the bustling promenade to find somewhere for lunch or drinks.
 Benidorm has superb attractions within easy reach, including its own water park, theme parks and interesting markets where you can indulge in some retail therapy.
 Make sure you save some energy, because the nights out in Benidorm are legendary.
 If you’re away with kids, take them to an exciting dinner show or disco, and if you’re here for the clubbing, hit the Square for the best choice of bars and clubs.